-This can be another good income stream if only need one-time tasks and don’t mind exerting a little physical energy in the process.
+This can be another good income stream if you only need one-time tasks and don’t mind exerting a little physical energy.

 You may need to gain some certifications before you can start pet sitting.

-Ibotta helps you save money when you shop in-person, and Ebates will help you save money on almost every online purchase.
+Ibotta helps you save money when you shop in person, and Rakuten will help you save money on almost every online purchase.

 You can save money on the following online purchases: